io-gui/io/readme.md

 ```

 Define default style inside `style()` getter.
-Note that the selectors of `style()` have to be prefixed with `:host` in order to prevent style leakage.
+Note that the CSS selectors have to be prefixed with `:host` in order to prevent style leakage.

 ```javascript
 static get style() {